At Seattle Children’s, we have a clinic to provide care for children who have bone tumors and sarcoma.

 Our weekly Bone Tumor and Sarcoma Clinic provides a time when team members meet to see patients.
 They check your child's health and progress, give care, make any needed treatment changes and suggest ways to meet any other health needs your child has.

-At most clinic visits, your child will not see all members of the team — only those he needs to see or that you ask to see that week.
+At most clinic visits, your child will not see all members of the team — only those they need to see or that you ask to see that week.
 For example, only patients who are planning for surgery or recovering from surgery see our orthopedic surgeon.

 A team approach